-Cut along the dotted line, sign and return this portion to the instructor to acknowledge the receipt and agree to the terms of the syllabi for College Composition 1 Dual Enrollment at Jackson High School.
+Return this page to the instructor to acknowledge the receipt and agree to the terms of the syllabi for College Composition 1 Dual Enrollment at Jackson High School.
 You are welcome to contact the instructor, Jennifer Koladin, at ikoladin@starkstate.edu or 330-837-3501 x 1186 with any questions.